YanxiangL/Simple-N-body-simulation/README.md

 Use the grid approximation to calculate the motion if you have more than 500 particles in the simulation.
 The optimal number of grid cells in each dimension is around 4 to 6 if the number of particles is between 100 and a few thousand.
 However, the initial condition of position will also slightly changes the efficiency of the grid approximation.

+## Codes and presentation

+The main code to generate the N_body simulation is the N_body.py and you can find it in the code folder.
+A demonstration of some output from the code is in the presentation folder.